dcos/sbt-dcos/README.md

-# cosmos-sbt-plugin
+# sbt-dcos

-An SBT plugin for common build settings of Cosmos and related projects
+An SBT plugin for common build settings of Scala projects in DC/OS.